bala-rajesh/Job-Portal-using-Spring-Boot/README.md

 ## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your_email@example.com](mailto:your_email@example.com).
+If you have any questions or suggestions, feel free to contact me at [kunapareddybalarajesh@gmail.com](mailto:kunapareddybalarajesh@gmail.com).

 ## 💖 Thanks Message

 Thank you for checking out this project!
 I hope it's helpful and that you find it interesting.
 Your feedback and contributions are highly appreciated.

-This is written by [readme.ai](https://readme-generator-phi.vercel.app/), your go-to README generator.